NAIST-SE/GH-Node.JS/ReadMe(issues).md

-Issues:Issues are a great way to keep track of tasks, enhancements, and bugs for a project.
+Issues: Issues are a great way to keep track of tasks, enhancements, and bugs for a project.
 They’re kind of like email—except they can be shared and discussed with the rest of your team.
 Most software projects have a bug tracker of some kind.
 GitHub’s tracker is called Issues, and has its own section in every repository.

+Issue attributes:

 |Attribute|Description|
 |---------|-----------|